don-ferris/SovrIT-PTI-Platform/PRD.md

 ## 2. Executive Summary
 ### Objective
-[High-level summary of what we are building and the primary goal.]

 ### The Problem
 [Describe the pain point.
 Why does this need to exist?
 What is broken or missing?]